usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ```bash
 saxon -it:md -xslt:computer-inspector.xsl -s:invalid10.xml
 ```

-Use `!method=text` to clear unwanted XML cruft when writing Markdown.

 To run over files in `invalid` and produce result (files) in a new folder, `v-invalid`: